Collectors

 Validate Collector Status

-Select Collectors from the left-hand menu
+Select Telemetry and Collectors from the main menu

 Select the relevant Collector from the presented list